 In a volume-based pricing system, customers are charged for trash service based on the size of their trash cart.
 The smaller the cart, the lower the fee.

-The fee would apply to the approximately 180,000 households that receive trash collection services from the City and County of Denver, specifically, single-family homes and residential buildings with up to seven units.
+The fee applies to the approximately 180,000 households that receive trash collection services from the City and County of Denver, specifically, single-family homes and residential buildings with up to seven units.